-Rule 32 - Repeated Violations
+Rule 34 - Repeated Violations

 Repeated violations of student rules may result in suspension, expulsion, and/or Juvenile Court referral.
-This includes, but is not limited to repeated violations of the handbook rules, dress code, excessive absences, and bus misconduct.
+This includes, but is not limited to repeated violations of the handbook rules, attendance policy, dress code, driving privileges, and bus misconduct.